 Whitebark Café has quickly developed a quality rep with both Banffites and visitors.
 The stacked bike rack and constant stream of caffeine-seeking souls can attest to that!
 But don’t let it scare you off.
 Though quaint in size, this cafe boasts a spacious, sunny patio with mountain views - a go-to meeting spot for alpine start hikes and afternoon catch-ups alike.
 Bathe in some morning sunshine with an almond-based matcha latte in hand.
 Your body and mind will love soaking in the antioxidants and dose of Vitamin D. It’s great on ice, too!

 Wild Flour Bakery is another great location to soak in Banff’s mountain town vibe.
 Located in the sunny Bison Courtyard with café tables and benches abound, the patio atmosphere is sure to nourish quality conversation as you savour a quality cup.
 Their chai tea latte (made with the good stuff, no syrup!) will do nicely.
 Or, stop by their new convenient location - Little Wild – right on Banff Ave for a grab-and-go selection.
 Try out their hot chocolate with a stroll along the Bow River, as the mountain air cools for the evening.

 Stock up for your next backcountry trip

 Of course, the best place to enjoy a cup of brew is on the mountains themselves.
-You’ll be hard-pressed to find a better feeling than starting your day immersed in nature, warming from the inside out with the landscape itself, as the sun pours over the peaks.
-Whether getting up for a sunrise Tunnel hike, or packing for an overnight at Abbot Hut, Banff has many great options to prep your pack for these key morning moments.
+You’ll be hard-pressed to find a better feeling than starting your day immersed in nature, warming from the inside out with the landscape itself as the sun pours over the peaks.
+Whether getting up for a sunrise Tunnel hike or packing for an overnight trip, Banff has many great options to prep your pack for these key morning moments.
 Just don’t forget to pre-grind!

-Be good to your national park and your planet, and bring your own travel mug to top up on your mountain exploration fuel.
+Be good to your national park and planet, and bring your travel mug to top up your mountain exploration fuel.